Squeezed Britons avoid hotels, car trips

 Portas noted that one in six shops is vacant and recommended boosting occupancy by relaxing planning laws and giving a property tax rebate to small businesses.

-Britain's biggest floor coverings retailer Carpetright, which has issued a string of profit warnings, on Tuesday reported its worst first-half results in 18 years as a listed company.
+The country's biggest floor coverings retailer Carpetright CATVU.L, which has issued a string of profit warnings, on Tuesday reported its worst first-half results in 18 years as a listed company.

 It has been particularly hard hit by a stagnant housing market and cutbacks on large purchases that can be deferred.